vecisf/SU-CompBio.github.io/course.md

 ### Homework

+Homework deadline is 24:00, 2<sup>nd</sup> of October.
+We will discuss them next week.

+Open your script from the previous week, improve it as discussed (if needed), and define a new vector with experimental measurements.
+However, include missing data in the new vector.
+Go over your previous functions that you used in the script, determine how to deal with missing values, and calculate all previous results for this new vector as well.
+Send the improved analysis script.

 ## Week 5 - 2<sup>nd</sup> of October - Endre Sebestyén

 *Intro to R III: reading in and writing out data, factors, data frames*